 Summary

 The development roadmap of the EGI tools is revised in this document.
 Details are provided for each product and changes with respect to the original plan have been highlighted and justified.
-The overall objective of this roadmap is to steer the evolution of the EGI tools towards the e-Infrastructure Commons, an ecosystem of services that constitute the foundation layer of any distributed e-Infrastructures, which is one of the three pillars of the Open Science Commons vision.

-The roadmap definition has been steered by requirements gathered from different actors as scientific communities, EGI-Engage competence centers, research infrastructures, NGIs, resource providers, technology providers and European Policy boards.
+The roadmap definition has been steered by requirements gathered from different actors as scientific communities, EGI-Engage competence centres, research infrastructures, NGIs, resource providers, technology providers and European Policy boards.
 The requirements have been collected in collaboration with the other EGI-Engage work packages and prioritised during the WP3 periodic meetings or in tool specific Operations Tools Advisory Groups (OTAGs).

+The resulting development roadmap will enable the evolution of EGI tools to better satisfy user needs and to enhance the interoperability with other e-/research infrastructures.
+Furthermore, the improved support of new technologies (e.g. cloud) and the introduction of new features (e.g. the data accounting) will enrich the EGI core platform making it able to satisfy emerging requirements and support the most innovative use cases (e.g. dealing with big data).

+In addition, this roadmap will also allow to pursue the final aim of the WP3, improving EGI tools integration and, then, providing users with a seamless user experience coherently with the e-Infrastructure Commons concept.

-The requirement gathering process will be continuously carried out during the whole project lifetime and beyond, and the roadmap will be revised accordingly.
-A well-defined procedure has been adopted to periodically update the roadmap of each tool.
+The requirement gathering process will be continuously carried out during the whole project lifetime and beyond, and the roadmap will be further revised accordingly.